-You can also find out more about Jinavail of the She-Bear in the Anthology Club collection Cutthroats & Curses, read a midwinter tale of mine in the BHC Press anthology Tales by the Tree, or find out how Chrissy Finch fits into the fragmented post-apocalyptic world of Ghabrie in Human 76.
+You can also find out more about Jinavail of the She-Bear in the Anthology Club collection Cutthroats & Curses, or find out how Chrissy Finch fits into the fragmented post-apocalyptic world of Ghabrie in Human 76.

 Want to know more?

 Viennese Waltz is an introduction to flamboyant traceuse, nerveless pickpocket, and unrivalled cat-burglar Kathryn Blake, and what better place to meet her than Vienna, that city of a thousand faces?
 For Vienna is always about dancing, if not bright waltzes by candlelight, then a shadow of intricate cold war quadrilles in the dark.

 ” … a carefully-plotted tale that twists your emotions, and features strong capable women, intrigue, exotic locations, supremely well drawn characters and fine prose.”